kablaa/superhacker9000/README.md

 # superhacker9000
-Hack into any computer in the world quickly and easily.s
+Hack into any computer in the world quickly and easily.

 This program is a joke.